Timoji/cse15l-lab-reports/week1LabReport.md

 Once finish with this command, you should be able to connect to ssh without having to input your password. <br/>
 An example of not having to input a password to connect to ssh: <br/>
 ![SC of sshkey](https://user-images.githubusercontent.com/114313685/193167485-9d735420-b9c6-49c8-b914-e4faaa1ba6c1.PNG) <br/>
-You can see in the example, the user only have to input the command ssh cs15lfa22hb@ieng6.ucsd.edu to connect to the ssh. <br/> <br/>
+You can see in the example, the user only has to input the command ssh cs15lfa22hb@ieng6.ucsd.edu to connect to the ssh. <br/> <br/>

 ### Step 6: Optimizing Remote Running. <br/>
 Some ways to increase efficiency when running: <br/>